toocomplex1/blog/README.md

 This is stage one of the simple rails blog .

 Install Rails</br>
-Install mySQL
+Install mySQL</br>
-Clone this repoistory
+Clone this repoistory</br>

 Copy this to config/database.yml
+# Rails version 4.2.6
 # MySQL.
-Versions 4.1 and 5.0 are recommended.
+Versions 5.7.11
 # Install the MYSQL driver
 # gem install mysql2
 # Ensure the MySQL gem is defined in your Gemfile
 # dont forgot to run bundle install